LeonardoSoaresDev/CoffeeTime/README.md

 This is a simple project, with the objective of learning more about how the backend works using Spring Boot Framework.

-In this project you will see a simple Rest API that only records and retrieves data from a database.
+In this project you will see a simple Rest API using the CRUD methods (Create, Research, Update, Delete).

 To facilitate interaction with the database, JPA and Hibernate were used, together with the PgAdmin of the PostgreSQL database.